Skip to Content

 Save leggy tomato seedlings by planting right up to the cotyledon leaves when potting.
 Then identify what caused it.
 Common factors responsible are lack of light after germination, inconsistent soil moisture, overcrowding, and poor ventilation.
 Resolve these issues after potting on to ensure strong future growth.

 Depending on the cause, you will determine the plan of action.
-So, let us know more about all the factors one by one and talk about ways to fix them so that your seedlings grow stronger and healthier.
+So, let us know more about all the factors individually and discuss ways to fix them so your seedlings grow stronger and healthier.

 How to Identify Leggy Seedlings?